cloverdx/cloverdx-server-docker/README.md

 **Note:** The ``--gpus all`` parameter enables the container to access all available NVIDIA GPUs.
 Without this flag, GPU acceleration will not be available, and AI components may fail to start.
 Learn more in the [Docker GPU runtime docs](https://docs.docker.com/reference/cli/docker/container/run/#gpus).

-## Verifying GPU Access
+## Verifying GPU access

-Once the container is running, you can verify that the GPU is visible to the AI components from within the container:
+Once the container is running, you can verify that the GPU is visible to the AI components from within the container.
+First, connect to the container:

 ```
 docker exec -it cloverdx-ai /bin/bash
 ```

-Then inside the container:
+Then, inside the container, run the following:

 ```
 nvidia-smi